craftercms/docs/source/getting-started/index.rst

 Getting Started
 ===============

-This section lets you get started quickly on using Crafter CMS for development or evaluation.
+This section lets you get started quickly on using CrafterCMS for development or evaluation.

 .. toctree::
    :maxdepth: 2